Integration

 Figure 2: Example of how multiple samples can cause a batch effect, where the samples cluster separately instead of by cell type.

-Image source: Intro to scRNA-seq
+Image source: Introduction to scRNA-seq

 Exploring our data

 At this point we have not run any integration on our dataset, so we can look at the PCA and UMAP to see if there are any batch effects present in our data.
+Let’s create a new R script called 04_integration.R and place it within our scripts directory.

 # Integration